wotakumoe/wotaku/docs/guides/music/echo.md

 :::

 ### Updating extension
 Echo automatically checks for extension updates every 6 hours.
-If you'd like to check for updates manually,
-- Go to :material-symbols-settings-outline-rounded: **Settings** -> :material-symbols-info-outline-rounded: **Misc**
+If you'd like to check for updates manually, go to :material-symbols-settings-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension** -> :material-symbols-sync-rounded:

-- Tap and hold "**Check for Extension Updates**".
-- If a new update is found, you'll be prompted to install it.
+If a new update is available, you'll be prompted to install it.
+If the app still shows as out of date, try restarting it.
-- After installation, restart Echo.

 ## Adding account
 To access personalized content, playlists, and streaming features, add your account.
 To add an account,
-- Go to :material-symbols-settings-outline-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension**
+- Go to :material-symbols-settings-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension**
 - Then click on the music streaming extension you want to link.
 - Click :material-symbols-login-rounded: **Login** and follow the instructions.